Health Department Approved, ANAB-CFP Accredited Certified Food Manager Exam

 Key course features:

-Summary: Nebraska certification is county-specific; AAA Food Handler programs meet local compliance.
+Summary: Nebraska now requires statewide Food Manager Certification under LB245; AAA Food Handler programs meet local compliance.

 Nebraska food safety is governed at both the state and local levels: